 Research and development expenses for 2006 were \$11.6 million compared to \$17.8 million for 2005, a decrease of \$6.2 million.
-The decrease in research and development was primarily associated with the conclusion of certain clinical study related activities and cost reduction strategies initiated in the third quarter of 2005 resulting in lower internal expenditures in

-2006.
-Of our 2006 research and development expenses, approximately 46%, or \$5.3 million, were attributable to external R&D expenses.
+The decrease in research and development was primarily associated with the conclusion of certain clinical study related activities and cost reduction strategies initiated in the third quarter of 2005 resulting in lower internal expenditures in 2006.
+Of our 2006 R&D expenses, approximately 46%, or \$5.3 million, were attributable to external R&D expenses.
 External R&D expenses include direct expenses such as clinical research organization charges, investigator and review board fees, patient expense reimbursements, pre-clinical activities and contract manufacturing expenses.
 In 2006, approximately \$2.2 million of external R&D expenses were related to Probuphine, \$2.6 million to DITPA, \$0.4 million to gallium maltolate, and the remainder to other projects.
-Remaining R&D expenses were attributable to internal operating costs, which include clinical research and development personnel salaries and employment related expenses, clinical trials related travel expenses, and allocation of facility and corporate costs.
+Remaining R&D expenses were attributable to internal operating costs, which include clinical R&D personnel salaries and employment related expenses, clinical trials related travel expenses, and allocation of facility and corporate costs.
 In October 2006, we determined to focus our resources on the Phase III development of Probuphine, and have discontinued further enrollment in our Phase II study of DITPA in congestive heart failure (CHF).
-We will subsequently analyze data collected to date.
-In addition, the Department of Veteran's Affairs indicated that it will discontinue its Cooperative Studies Program Phase II study of DITPA in CHF patients.